sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 ## Summary

 In this chapter we discuss why ML model monitoring is required, and the concepts behind detection and correction.
-We also outline different reasons that a ML model may be performing different-than-expectation in production.
+We also outline different reasons that a ML model may be performing different-than-training in production.
 In the next chapter, we look at ML model fairness.

 ------------------------------